cg-cnu/rust-sandbox/README.md

                 * Takes more time to compile
                 * Lot of final optimizations are done
 * `cargo run` will build and run the project.
 Will just run if its already bild.
+* `cargo doc --open` will open the documentation for all the packages used.

 ##